-- 1. When power is first applied, verify that the Power LED is on. - 2.
-After approximately 30 seconds, verify the following: - The Power LED is solid green. - The Internet LED is on. - A numbered Ethernet port LED is on for any local port that is connected to a computer.
-A lit Ethernet port LED indicates that a link has been established to the connected device.
+- 1. When power is first applied, verify that the Power LED is lit. - 2.
+After approximately 30 seconds, verify the following: - The Power LED is solid green. - The Internet LED is lit. - A numbered LAN port LED is lit for any local port that is connected to a computer.
+A lit LAN port LED indicates that a link has been established to the connected device.